DataONEorg/Education/_lessons/lessons/08_citation/index.md

 # Best Practices to Support Data Citation

 To support access to your data:
+.full-width[
-.full-width[* Use application that supports metadata creation for environmental data sets
+* Use application that supports metadata creation for environmental data sets
     * Morpho
     * Metavist (USDA Forest Service)
     * Mermaid (NOAA)
- ]

- .full-width[
  * Use standardized keywords to describe your data
     * Biocomplexity Thesaurus (USGS)
     * Global Change Master Directory (NASA)
+ * Use a persistent identifier such as DOI or ARK
  ]
- .full-width[* Use a persistent identifier such as DOI or ARK]

 ---